mahmod-elgendy/Business-Analysis-Machine-Learning/README.md

 - `Business_Analysis_Model.ipynb` – Jupyter Notebook implementing the business analysis and machine learning predictions.

 ## Disclaimer
-This is a **work in progress (Alpha  version)**.
+This is a **work in progress (Pre-Alpha  version)**.
 The business analysis and machine learning predictions need significant improvements.
 The current implementation may contain inaccuracies and should not be used for critical decision-making without further validation.

 Feel free to contribute and improve the model! 🚀